chozabu/FriendMap/readme.md

 git clone -b KDE/4.11 git://anongit.kde.org/marble marble
 cd marble
 </pre>

 Now, add this line to your plugins.pro: FriendMap \

-Build it according to the directions on the website at http://techbase.kde.org/Projects/Marble/WindowsCompiling.
+At present, skip this step: Build it according to the directions on the website at http://techbase.kde.org/Projects/Marble/WindowsCompiling.

+and don't worry about the following, until further testing is done.
 <pre>
 cd src\lib
 pwd